leochien1110/ros-gpt-crawler-tools/README.md

 # GitHub Issue Crawler for ChatGPT Bots

-This Python script fetches issues from a specified GitHub repository and saves them in a Markdown formatted document.
-It supports filtering issues by keywords and state (open, closed, or all).
+This script fetches issues from a GitHub repository and saves them in Markdown format, with support for keyword and state filters.
+It was initially designed to aid in creating ChatGPT bots that can answer queries based on GitHub issues, aiding in model training.

-The orignal goal of this project is to help developers create their own ChatGPT bot that can answer questions based on the issues and comments in a GitHub repository.
-This script can be used to collect data for training the model.

-Here's the ROS Bot that I created using ChatGPT and the data collected by this script: [Robo Advisor](https://chat.openai.com/g/g-njWAeq2iF-robo-advisor).
-This Bot is trained on the issues and comments from the ROS 2 repository and fine-tune with the humble documenation of ROS2.

-However, there is no guarantee that the data collected by this script is sufficient for training a model.
-You may need to collect more data or use other data sources to train a model.
+An example of its application is the [Robo Advisor](https://chat.openai.com/g/g-njWAeq2iF-robo-advisor) bot, trained on ROS 2 repository issues.
+However, additional data sources may be required for comprehensive model training.

 ## Features